How to Use the Command 'docker' (with examples)

 Explanation:

-• docker ps is used to list the currently running containers.
+• docker ps: This command by itself lists all the currently running containers.

 Example Output: